willfurnass/sheffield_hpc/software/apps/bwa.rst

 Interactive Usage
 -----------------
-After connecting to Iceberg (see :ref:`ssh`),  start an interactive sesssion with the :code:`qsh` command.
+After connecting to Iceberg (see :ref:`ssh`),  start an interactive session with the :code:`qsh` command.

-The lastest version of bwa (currently 0.7.12) is made available with the command
+The latest version of bwa (currently 0.7.12) is made available with the command

 .. code-block:: none